 Are Lawn Care Treatments Safe?

-This is a good question and one that many lawn care companies don’t want to talk about.
+How safe are grass and lawn care treatments?
+This is a good question and one that many lawn care companies don’t like discussing.
 However, it is an obvious concern that the public has and should be addressed.
 At Green Giant, we believe providing accurate, unbiased information will help you make the decision that is best for you.

 So, Are Lawn Care Treatments Safe?